troey11/Remove-image-background/README.md

-Remove Image background using api remove.bg
+Remove Image background using api https://www.remove.bg/

 use: